anniehedgpeth/workflow/local-cookbook-development.md

  - Cookbooks need versions for running different cookbooks on their different environments.

 ### The recommended methods of maintaining versions (e.g. knife spork)
- - `knife spork bump alohaupdate` will automatically update the version number in your metadata if you don't manually change it in the `metadata.rb`.
+ - `knife spork bump <cookbook>` will automatically update the version number in your metadata if you don't manually change it in the `metadata.rb`.

 ### How to avoid overwriting cookbooks
- - by Freezing it with the `knife cookbook upload alohaupdate --freeze` or `berks upload` which freezes
+ - by Freezing it with the `knife cookbook upload <cookbook> --freeze` or `berks upload` which freezes

 ### Where to define a cookbook version
  - in `metadata.rb`